hamza-m-masood/multiterm-astro/src/content/posts/introduction-to-oauth.md

 - Facebook has no way of differentiating between you and Strava since Strava is using the same username and password that you are using to login.
 - Strava has stored your username and password on it's database for use in the future.
 So it does not have to notify you every time it will post on Facebook.

 Yikes!
 By solving the connection problem, we seem to have made quite a mess!
+We can do better!

-What if Strava could create a partnership with Facebook and get access to _all_ Facebook accounts by using a very secret password that is given by Facebook.
+Here is another solution: what if Strava could create a partnership with Facebook and get access to _all_ Facebook accounts by using a very secret password that is given by Facebook.
 This secret password would only allow Strava to make posts for users and nothing else.
 For example, Strava will not be able to send a Facebook friend a direct message on behalf of any user.
 Strava will _only_ be allowed to publish Facebook posts on behalf of any user.

 ![Strava can post to any facebook account using it's all powerful token!](../images/intro-oauth-3.png "Strava can post to any facebook account using it's all powerful token!")